tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/常见问题/其他问题_intl_en.md

 ### Can I send SMS messages offering loans?
 No, you cannot send SMS messages offering loans.
-For more information on content restrictions, please see [Body Template Review Standards](https://cloud.tencent.com/document/product/382/39023).

 ### Can I send SMS messages about job interviews?
 No, you cannot send SMS messages about job interviews or recruitment.